awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 For more information on `Callback` step requirements, see the [sagemaker\.workflow\.callback\_step\.CallbackStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.callback_step.CallbackStep) documentation\.
 For a complete solution, see [Extend SageMaker Pipelines to include custom steps using callback steps](http://aws.amazon.com/blogs/machine-learning/extend-amazon-sagemaker-pipelines-to-include-custom-steps-using-callback-steps/)\.

 **Important**
 `Callback` steps were introduced in Amazon SageMaker Python SDK v2\.45\.0 and Amazon SageMaker Studio v3\.6\.2\.
 You must update Studio before you use a `Callback` step or the pipeline DAG doesn't display\.
-To update Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.
+To update Studio, see [Shut down and Update SageMaker Studio](studio-tasks-update-studio.md)\.

 The following sample demonstrates an implementation of the preceding procedure\.